← All posts

 Loss over iterations

-The vertical axis is on a log scale.
-The steepest descent happens in the first few hundred iterations when the learning rate is still near its peak value (0.10.1).
-After roughly iteration 1000 the cosine schedule has reduced the learning rate significantly and the curve flattens, indicating that the gains are no longer moving much.
-The final plateau is where the optimiser has converged.
+The steepest descent happens in the first few hundred iterations when the learning rate is near its peak value.
+After roughly iteration 1000 the cosine schedule has reduced the learning rate significantly and the curve flattens, indicating convergence.

 Gain Trajectories